 Now that he had the facts, now that we had interviewed so many experts, now that he and Janis had done a great deal of reading, Patrick said that he was looking forward to trying medication.

 He said he was looking forward to experiencing that calm that other people talk about, but that he had never known.
 I smiled and nodded.
 Been there done that.
 ‘Good answer,’ I thought.

-Think about the knee-jerk hostility and disdain you’ve confronted.
-Imagine those people apologizing and admitting, “My opinion does not trump your experience of life.
+Imagine if everyone in your life who has a very strong, or negative opinion about ADHD medication, and that may actually be everyone in your life, said to you, ‘My opinion does not trump your experience of life.
 Do what’s right for you.
-I don’t want you to suffer for no good reason.”
+I don’t want you to suffer for no good reason.’